GLOBAL MARKETS-Shares, dollar rise on strong U.S. trade data

 U.S.-listed equity mutual funds and exchange-traded funds took in a record $352 billion in 2013, topping a previous record $324 billion in 2000, according to TrimTabs Investment Research.

-MSCI’s all-country world stock index rose 0.35 percent, while the FTSEurofirst 300 index of top European shares climbed 0.79 percent to a provisional close of 1,319.54.
+MSCI’s all-country world stock index rose 0.39 percent, while the FTSEurofirst 300 index of top European shares climbed 0.84 percent.

 The benchmark S&P 500 was on track for the first gain of the new year.